 If we always do what we’ve always done, we will get what we’ve always got. ― Adam Urbanski

-Each administrative unit has a unique role at the college – a distinct and important mission.
+Each administrative and educational support department (AES) has a unique role at the college – a distinct and important mission.
 But, how do we know if our mission at the college is being met?
 In higher education, there is a growing need for a culture among administrative offices that values self-examination, strategic planning, evidence-based decision-making, and the continuous pursuit of excellence.